tasket/wyng-backup/README.md

 recommended for regular use.

-* Wyng is generally usable with filesystems that don't support hardlinks (such as encryption filesystems), however one exception is when using deduplication test modes.
+* Wyng is generally usable with filesystems that don't support hardlinks (such as encryption filesystems), however one exception is when using deduplication mode.
 When setting dedup higher than '1', Wyng will report that the destination is "not ready to receive commands" if the destination fs doesn't allow hardlinks.